hucebot/eurobin_iot/README.md

-# Jour 18/07/2024

-# euROBIN IOT
+# EUROBIN IOT

 ## Concept

 The ideia is to make a software that is fairly easy to connect a sensor to the control and start to work without doing a lot of things.
 It use Micro Ros and ROS2 to send and receive data from the sensors.
 ## Hardware

-The project support for the moment Core2 from M5Stack, we are working to make it support for Atom Matrix.
+The project support for the moment [Core2](https://docs.m5stack.com/en/core/core2) and [Atom Matrix](https://docs.m5stack.com/en/core/atom_matrix) from M5Stack.

 ### Supported sensors